oliverwilms/audit-consolidator/README.md

 ## Consolidator Import Task

+We created a classMethod to import an XML file into the consolidator table.
+We masked IP address due to security reasons.

 ## Run DDL in IRIS Cloud SQL

 A sample DDL file is included in this repo.